rschroll/prsannots/README.rst

 Requirements
 ------------
 You'll need some version of Python 2.
-Thus far, prsannots has only been tested on 2.7, but there's no reason it shouldn't work on previous versions.
+Thus far, prsannots has been tested on 2.6 and 2.7, but there's no reason it shouldn't work on previous versions.
+(That said, maintaining compatibility with 2.5 and earlier is not a goal.)
 It is not compatible with Python 3.

-In addition to the standard library, it requires the pyPdf_ and ReportLab_ libraries.
-For Debian-based systems, these are provided by the ``python-pypdf`` and ``python-reportlab`` packages.  prsannots also makes use of a modified version of svglib_, but this is shipped with the script.
+In addition to the standard library, it requires the pyPdf_ (>= 1.13) and ReportLab_ libraries.
+For Debian-based systems, these are provided by the ``python-pypdf`` and ``python-reportlab`` packages.
+(Note that Debian prior to Wheezy and Ubuntu prior to 11.10 have a too-old version of pyPdf.)  prsannots also makes use of a modified version of svglib_, but this is shipped with the script.

 .. _pyPDF: http://pybrary.net/pyPdf/
 .. _ReportLab: http://www.reportlab.com/software/opensource/rl-toolkit/